sudoyashi/ewcenterchanges/README.md

 # EWcenterchanges

-##
+## Worklist

 This page is to create an update page for anyone that is allowed to see this page, as this is a private repository.
 This page is solely for keeping progress.
-Tasks will be marked off when completed
+Tasks will be marked off when completed.
+Priority is NOT indicative of section number and will be adjusted according to urgency. **Asterisk*** indicates most recent working task.

 ### Section 1: Weblog discussion section; 2 hours+ depending on solution implemented